drbrain/flume_water_exporter/README.md

 `flume_water_usage_liters` is a counter for the number of liters the meter has seen.

+`flume_water_budget_liters` is a gauge for each meter budget.
+The budget name and period are included as labels.

 The following metrics contain a `request_name` label:

 `flume_water_http_request_duration_seconds` is a histogram of response times